marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_create.md

       --description string      description of this accelerator
-      --display-name string     display name for the accelerator --git-branch string       Git repository branch to be used --git-repository string   Git repository URL for the accelerator --git-tag string          Git repository tag to be used -h, --help                    help for create
+      --display-name string     display name for the accelerator --git-branch string       Git repository branch to be used --git-interval string     interval at which to check for Git repository updates --git-repository string   Git repository URL for the accelerator --git-tag string          Git repository tag to be used -h, --help                    help for create